 - Chicken pox or other rashes

 Normally, a new lesion will appear anywhere between 10 and 20 days after an injury, although it can appear anywhere from three days to two years after the injury, according to The Koebner Phenomenon: Review of the Literature.
-You may be more at risk of developing new lesions if you are have active psoriasis lesions at the time you get the skin irritation.
+You may be more at risk of developing new lesions if you have active psoriasis lesions at the time of your skin injury.

 Tips for Preventing Skin Injuries

-- Wear long sleeves and gloves when doing household chores, hiking and gardening, especially if you are pruning plants and bushes or working with chemicals.
+- Wear long sleeves and gloves when doing household chores, hiking, or gardening, especially if you are pruning plants and bushes or working with chemicals.

-- Use moisturizers to avoid having dry, itchy skin you are tempted to scratch.
+- Use moisturizers to avoid dry, itchy skin you are tempted to scratch.

-- Keep your nails cut and trimmed so you can’t accidently cut yourself if you do scratch your skin.
+- Keep your nails trimmed so you can’t accidently cut yourself if you do scratch your skin.

 If you do get an injury, no matter how slight, make sure to treat it immediately.
 Wash gently with warm water and a gentle soap.
-Treating the injury immediately will cut down the chances of it becoming infected.
-Once a cut does become infected, the chances of developing psoriasis lesions increases.
+Treating the injury immediately will cut the chances of it becoming infected.
+Once a skin injury becomes infected, the chances of developing psoriasis lesions increases.
 Contact your doctor if you see any sign of infection—including redness, swelling, or if the area feels warm to the touch.